docker/docs/content/docker-hub/general-faqs.md

 ### What is a Docker ID?

-A Docker ID is a username to access Docker Hub repositories and hosted Docker services.
+A Docker ID is a username for your Docker account that lets you access Docker products.
 All you need is an email address to create a Docker ID, or you can sign up with your Google or GitHub account.
 Your Docker ID must be between 4 and 30 characters long, and can only contain numbers and lowercase letters.
 You cannot use any special characters or spaces.

 For more information, see [Docker ID](../docker-id/index.md).
 If your admin enforces [Single sign-on (SSO)](../single-sign-on/index.md), a Docker ID is provisioned for new users.